SensesProject/extreme-events/src/assets/text/en.md

 ### Land area

-Flooding is assumed to occur wherever daily {discharge}(water that flows in a river) exceeds the preindustrial 100-year return level.
+Flooding is assumed to occur wherever the daily {discharge}(water that flows in a river) exceeds the preindustrial 100-year return level.
+The 100-year return level is the largest discharge that typically occurs within 100 years.

 ### Population